-In the Rasmussen Report, Mr. Rasmussen provides background on the case and then in role and approach in this case.
+In the Rasmussen Report, Mr. Rasmussen provides background on the case and then in Section II on "Financial experts and economic causation" attempts to lay the foundation for his role and approach in this case.
 He describes his task as follows: